Home » Sides » Gordon Ramsay Cranberry Sauce-Shortcut Recipe

 Can you Freeze this Cranberry Sauce?

 Yes!
 If you want to freeze your cranberry sauce, just prepare the recipe as stated and let it to cool completely.
 Once cooled, move the cranberry sauce to a freezer-safe container or bag and pop it in the freezer.
 It’ll be good for months–as long as the container is airtight!
+When you’re ready to serve, remove your cranberry sauce from the freezer and pop it in the fridge overnight to thaw.
+Gently heat and serve when you need it.

-Chunky vs Smooth Cranberry Sauce
+Chunky or Smooth Cranberry Sauce?

 In the Gordon Ramsay version of this recipe, the cranberry sauce is very chunky.
 The apples and the cranberries do break down some during the cooking process but are otherwise left whole.
 If you prefer a smoother cranberry sauce, you can use an immersion blender or food processor to smooth out the mixture.
 I also love using a food mill for a more textured, but not chunky sauce.